betolink/earthaccess/STAC_IMPLEMENTATION_TODO.md

 - Provider inference from S3 URLs (POCLOUD, NSIDC_CPRD, etc.)
 - Credential caching and refresh logic
 - AuthContext serialization for distributed execution
+- FilesystemFactory with protocol detection and caching
 - All unit tests passing
+- Type safety improvements and cache key generation

 ### What Needs Attention
 1. Store refactoring: Integrate CredentialManager and FileSystemFactory into Store